 # Remaining game object

 Defining the players is good, but the stored game is not complete unless you add game details like the current board state and the game's unique identifier.
 Conveniently, you can serialize (opens new window) and deserialize (opens new window) the board state.
-So you can already confirm the following struct:
+You can already confirm the following struct:

-If you want to go beyond these out-of-context code samples and instead see more details on defining all of this, head to the section on how to build your chain.
+If you want to go beyond these out-of-context code samples and instead see more details on defining this, head to the section on how to build your chain.